 SIPPOLA RESIDENTIAL SCHOOL provides holistic rehabilitation, education and care for highly challenging youth aged between 15 and 18 years.
 In the school there is a place for 33 children and most of the pupils are also accommodated in Sippola.
 Most of the children come from families with social problems and other challenges, and also the kids have different behavioral and mental problems.
 Sippola Residential School has a team of 65 staff members, whose aim is to provide education and safe environment for growing for these young people with fewer opportunities.
 Also working with the families is very important in Sippola.

 - Location: Sippola Residential School is situated in the southeast part of Finland in the village of Sippola, which is part of Kouvola commune.

 - Volunteer’s role, tasks and requirements: Volunteer works as an assistant for the teachers and staff in providing the kids with education and care.
 Tasks vary from helping the teacher in the school classes, participating in the free-time activities with the youth, for example hobbies and household tasks like cooking.
 Work tasks vary according to volunteers skills, age and experience.
 The Volunteers should be motivated to work with young people with difficult backgrounds and to be prepared for social tasks.
 Good social skills and experience on youth work or social work are of a great value.
 Age limit minimum 20 years.

 - Website of the organisation: www.valtionkoulukodit.fi

-- Available volunteering positions: No available volunteering positions at the moment.
+- Available volunteering positions: No positions are available, please check again later.